youMetTem/NumericalMBPDFreconSimulation/README.md

 $$\lVert \vec{r}_{i}-\vec{r}_{j} \rVert \le 2R$$

-Once the collision event is triggered, the velocities are updated based on the convervation of linear momentum and kinetic energy.
+Once the collision event is triggered, the velocities are updated based on the conservation of linear momentum and kinetic energy.
 For two particles of equal mass, the post-collision velocities are calculated using vector projection along the line of impact.
 * Defining Collision Axis:

 $$ \hat{c} = \frac{\vec{r}_1-\vec{r}_2}{\lVert \vec{r}_1-\vec{r}_2 \rVert} $$